defenseunicorns/leapfrogai-backend-summarization/README.md

 ## Description

-Intermediate API that adds an agent specfic to tasks requiring high-quality summarization.
+Intermediate API that adds an agent specialized in tasks that require high-quality summarization.

 ## Usage